Enterprise GE Perinatal Data Extraction & Clinical Archival Transformation Program

 -

-- Reconstructing files into original formats
+- Reconstructing scanned clinical files into usable formats

-- Preserving file integrity and image quality
+- Preserving image integrity and resolution

 - Maintaining patient and encounter associations